Hotmoka/hotmoka/tutorial/Takamaka.md

 </p>

-This can be implemented as `StorageArray<StorageArray<Tile>>`, where `Tile` is an anumeration of the three possible tiles (empty, cross, circle).
+This can be implemented as `StorageArray<StorageArray<Tile>>`, where `Tile` is an enumeration of the three possible tiles (empty, cross, circle).
 This is possible but overkill.
 It is simpler and cheaper (also in terms of gas) to use the previous diagram as a conceptual representation of the board shown to the users, but use, internally,